bric3/jd-intellij/README.md

 ##### From the zip archive #####

-It is also possible to install JD-IntelliJ from a file, to the _Settings_ dialog window > _Plugins_ pane > _Install Plugin from disk..._
+It is also possible to install JD-IntelliJ from a file (if compiled from the source), to the _Settings_ dialog window > _Plugins_ pane > _Install Plugin from disk..._

+**Don't download from Bitbucket!** The Bitbucket link is the zipped mercurial repository, not the actual plugin.
+You can find the latest version on the [IntelliJ plugin site](http://plugins.jetbrains.com/plugin/7100).

 ##### Windows Platform Prerequisites #####